PaweesRaag/Kraken/SelfMod1/PartIII.md

-# Part-III (If the password entered is wrong enter another and another and another Million Times until it's gaped open)
+# Part-3 (If the password entered is wrong enter another and another and another Million Times until it's gaped open)

 > "It's time to cook"